PoC-dev/as400-sfltemplates/readme.md

 - `V_LODPAGDF`, `V_LODPAGPG`, `V_POSLF`, and `V_LODPAGHP` are template files for a Load-Paged project with a position-to field.
 - `V_SFLDLTHP` is a shared help panel group for the delete confirmation screen.

 > **Note:** The contained text in `V_LODPAGHP` is generic enough to just compile it to `QGPL/SFLDLTHP`, and modify the references in the DSPF(s) accordingly.
-So you can enjoy an automatic online help text for the delete-confirmation screen for each derived project, without further effort.
+So you can enjoy an automatic online help text for the delete-confirmation screen for each derived project, without further effort than changing the panel group name in the DSPF definition.

 Additionally, there are:
-- `V_SFLMAXID` for fast creation of primary key values.
 - `V_SFLPFLOD` writes test data into `V_SFLPF`, so it must not be done by hand.
 - `CHANGELOG` contains old changes entries before I moved the source files to CVS.
 - `CRTMSGD` is an (yet untested) REXX script to batch create a message file with predefined text and second-level help.